rvavruch/ichor/README.md

 ## Usage
 1. Insert CD.
-2. Open a terminal and navigate to the directory where the MP3s should be saved to (see File naming conventions below).
+2. Open a terminal and navigate to the directory where the MP3s should be saved to (see [File naming conventions](https://github.com/rvavruch/ichor/blob/master/README.md#file-naming-conventions--directory-structure)).
 3. Run Ichor:

     ````bash